marcpre/personal_blog_eleventy/README.md

 182. AI for funny conversations
 183. Immobilienkennzahlen fürs Portfolio
 184. When creating a story focus on the deep emotional aspect and this should be explainable to others
-185. Research real estate investors and what really made them rich
+185. Research real estate investors and what made them rich
 186. Use AI to give it tasks to do
+187. How to save personal energy?
+188.